fenago/deep-learning-time-series-forecasting/chapter_09/Lab6.md

 ```

-Next, we can define the LSTM part of the model that interprets the CNN model’s read of
+Next, we can define the LSTM part of the model that interprets the CNN model' s read of
 the input sequence and makes a prediction.

 ```